x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/recipients-exchange-2013-help.md

 ## Mail contacts

 Mail contacts typically contain information about people or organizations that exist outside your Exchange organization.
-Mail contacts can appear in your organization’s shared address book (also called the global address list or GAL) and other address lists, and can be added as members to distribution groups.
+Mail contacts can appear in your organization's shared address book (also called the global address list or GAL) and other address lists, and can be added as members to distribution groups.
 Each contact has an external email address, and all email messages that are sent to a contact are automatically forwarded to that address.
 Contacts are ideal for representing people external to your Exchange organization (in the shared address book) who don't need access to any internal resources.
 The following are mail contact types:

   - **Mail contacts**   These are mail-enabled Active Directory contacts that contain information about people or organizations that exist outside your Exchange organization.